 COU 609.
-DIAGNOSIS OF MENTAL AND EMOTIONAL DISORDERS (4 sem. hrs.)
+ETIOLOGY AND DIAGNOSIS OF MENTAL DISORDERS (3 sem. hrs.)
 Covers the structure and uses of the current Diagnostic and Statistical Manual for Mental Disorders (DSM) and the International Classification of Diseases (ICD) systems for diagnosing mental and emotional disorders.
-Additional focus will be on the development and recognition of a framework for identifying symptomology, etiology, and psychodynamics of mental and emotional disorders, including differential diagnoses.
+Additional focus will be on the development and recognition of a framework for identifying symptomatology, etiology, and psychodynamics of mental and emotional disorders, including differential diagnoses.
 The course will also instruct on diagnostic assessment interview skills as well as conducting mental status examinations.
 The impact of sociocultural factors in diagnosis will be identified.
 (Prerequisites: COU 502, 503, 504, 532) (Spring)

 COU 610.
-PSYCHOPATHOLOGY, PERSONALITY, AND ABNORMAL BEHAVIOR (4 sem. hrs.)
-Examination of the field of abnormal behavior with emphasis on psychopathological conditions throughout the life-cycle.
-Personality theories and counseling approaches will be matched with appropriate psychopathologies.
-Students will be able to provide rationale and cite research which supports their choice of a particular intervention for use with a given problem area, population, age group, or cultural group.
-(Prerequisite: COU 508) (Fall)
+TREATMENT OF EMOTIONAL AND MENTAL DISORDERS (2 sem. hrs.)
+Students will review evidence-based and erging treatment interventions for mental and emotional disorders.
+Students will be able to provide rational and cite research which supports their choice of a particular intervention for use with a given problem area, population, age group, or cultural group.
+Additional students will be provided with a basic introduction to psychopharmacology and the use of drugs by medical doctors when treating mental and emotional disorders.
+(Prerequisite: COU 609) (Summer)